zyx1995222/local-warehouse/README.md

 A Restaurant demo,simulate restaurant customers order;

-You can download the all file in the "Elephant Restaurant" and run the "main.cpp";
+You can download all file in the "Elephant Restaurant" and run the "main.cpp";

 2.>>StringTool